gereon-t/oaemapi/README.md

 pip install -e .
 ```

 Depending on the Web Feature Service height definition you may need geoid undulations.
-For NRW, Germany you can download them for free at https://gdz.bkg.bund.de/index.php/default/quasigeoid-der-bundesrepublik-deutschland-quasigeoid.html.
+For Germany you can download them for free at https://gdz.bkg.bund.de/index.php/default/quasigeoid-der-bundesrepublik-deutschland-quasigeoid.html.

 ## Usage
 Run the server with